3 Day Summer Escape Near Denver

 Explore Silver Rush mining history…inside or outside.

 Round out your day by discovering your own treasures in this genuine and historic mountain town.
-Roam one of Leadville’s eight museums—the National Mining Hall of Fame and Museum, Temple Israel frontier synagogue, the House with the Eye, and more.
+Roam one of Leadville’s many museums—the National Mining Hall of Fame and Museum, Temple Israel frontier synagogue, the House with the Eye, and more.

 Enjoy fresh mountain air by walking or biking the Mineral Belt Trail, a 12-mile paved loop around Leadville.
 Marvel at historic mining structures and close-up views of Colorado’s two highest peaks.
 For an outside tour, visit the Matchless Mine.
 There, you can peer into a mining shaft and hear the famous riches-to-rags story of Baby Doe Tabor, told at the cabin where she lived out her life.
 Or drive to the historic village of Twin Lakes, on the shores of two large glacial lakes.